Mo-AH/surveillance_robot/README.md

  - If a location has not been visited for some time (parameter `urgencyThreshold`), it becomes urgent

-For the environment representation, it has been used the [topological_map](https://github.com/buoncubi/topological_map) ontology, which has been previously created with Protegé.
+For the environment representation, it has been used the [topological_map](https://github.com/buoncubi/topological_map) ontology, which was previously created with Protegé.
 In particular, the [file](https://github.com/Mo-AH/surveillance_robot/tree/main/ontologies) used in this software is completely without the Abox.

 ### Assumptions and Behaviour ###